santiagoolivos/signatureapi-tutorials/powerautomate/ceremony-embedded-power-pages.md

 ### Frequently Asked Questions:

-- *What if the ceremony isn't showed?*
+- *What if the ceremony isn't shown?*
   Check the browser logs, it will show you the error.
 Also check if the flow is running correctly.
 - *Can I adapt this for other document types?*
   Yes, this method is adaptable for any automated document-signing workflow.